‘There are people who want to force a mother to go on this journey’

 Sinead McCarthy speaks of having to carry her baby Grace to full term despite fatal foetal abnormality

-Woman says she was forced to choose between travelling to Liverpool for a ‘compassionate induction’ or taking her pregnancy to full term in Ireland despite the fact that there was no chance her baby could survive outside the womb.
+Sinead McCarthy told the Ray D’Arcy Show on RTÉ Radio One she was forced to choose between travelling to Liverpool for a “compassionate induction” or taking her pregnancy to full term in Ireland, despite the fact there was no chance her baby could survive outside the womb.
 File photograph: Getty Images

-Sinead McCarthy was 24 week pregnant when she went in for a routine scan in her local hospital in Mullingar last December.
-She was happy and confident and looking forward to celebrating Christmas with her husband Pat and her two little girls Holly and Ruby.
+Sinead McCarthy was 24 weeks pregnant when she went in for a routine scan in her local hospital in Mullingar last December.
+She was happy and confident and looking forward to celebrating Christmas with her husband Pat and her two little girls, Holly and Ruby.

 But when the scan, the third of her pregnancy, revealed that her baby had a condition that was incompatible with life outside the womb, her life was shattered.

-In a pre-recorded interview, broadcast on the Ray D’Arcy Show on RTÉ Radio One today, she described the ordeal she had to go through in the Irish health service, saying her baby’s “coffin is chosen instead of her cot” now.
+In a pre-recorded interview, broadcast on the Ray D’Arcy Show on RTÉ Radio One on Wednesday, she described the ordeal she had to go through in the Irish health service, saying her baby’s “coffin is chosen instead of her cot” now.

-She encouraged people to vote yes in the upcoming referendum on repealing the Eighth Amendment so other women would not have to go through what she has been through in recent months.
+She encouraged people to vote Yes in the referendum on repealing the Eighth Amendment so other women would not have to go through what she has been through in recent months.

-In a highly emotional interview, she was critical of a system that had forced her to choose between travelling to Liverpool for a “compassionate induction” or taking her pregnancy to full term in Ireland despite the fact that there was no chance her baby could survive outside the womb.
+In a highly emotional interview, she was critical of a system that had forced her to choose between travelling to Liverpool for a “compassionate induction” or taking her pregnancy to full term in Ireland, although there was no chance her baby could survive outside the womb.

 She described how her world started to fall apart when she went for the routine scan on December 11th and heard the devastating news.
 She and her husband Pat travelled to the Rotunda Hospital in Dublin the following day where the diagnosis of a condition incompatible with life was confirmed.